rmemory/react-basic-boilerplate/README.md

 # Introduction

-This project provides a basic template or starting point to setup a React based project, using Webpack.
+This project provides a basic template or starting point to setup a React based project, using Webpack 4 (code name: legato )

 I use this as a starting point for all React based projects I work on.
 For me, this project provides a flexible and extensible alternative to create-react-app (see https://reactjs.org/docs/create-a-new-react-app.html).